-Doesn’t matter if your website is filled with visually appealing design and has flawless SEO, if it lacks quality content, sorry to break it to you, it’ll be a real struggle to rank.
-And note that, if your content is fully optimized for the search engine but devoid of standard quality, it’s still not gonna rank as well.
+It doesn’t matter if your website is filled with visually appealing design and has flawless SEO.
+If it lacks quality content, sorry to break it to you; it’ll be a real struggle to rank.
+And note that if your content is fully optimized for the search engine but devoid of standard quality, it’s still not gonna rank as well.

 On Ahrefs, the Content Tab lets you see all the existing issues of metas, headings, and word count.

 Then check out the Duplicates Tab to remove the unnecessary content clones stealing the spotlight.